 Minerals in the Soil

 Lighter soil has more minerals than heavy soil.
 The reason for this is minerals more often than not have larger particles than the soil particles.

-If you need your soil to be lighter, you might have to ask that it is incorporated with manure and shavings.
+If you need your soil to be lighter, you might ask that it be incorporated with manure and shavings.
 It will go a long way in improving the porosity and nutrient levels of the soil.

 Your plants will do better in soil with nutrients added to it.
 Many sellers will offer you the choice between straight soil and blended soil.
 You can take advantage of this and get the blended soil.

 The blended soil will save you the trouble of having to enrich the soil on your own.
 If you want organic nutrients, you can ask what type of nutrients your seller used in the soil, which will give you a chance to decide if it works for you.